Open-MAGVIT2: An Open-Source Project Toward Democratizing Auto-regressive Visual Generation: Introduction

 \section{Introduction}

 Large Language Models (LLMs), built upon auto-regressive transformer~\citep{attention, openai2023gpt4, palm, llama2}, have demonstrated dominance in natural language generation due to the incredible context modeling and scalability.
 Inspired by this, emergent works introduce auto-regressive models into visual generation~\citep{vqvae, vqgan, vit-vqgan, rqvae, llamagen}.
-These approaches first utilize a vector quantizer for image tokenization and de-tokenization, then employ an auto-regressive transformer for discrete image token sequence modeling.
+These approaches first utilize a vector quantizer for visual tokenization and de-tokenization, then employ an auto-regressive transformer for discrete visual token sequence modeling.

 Although great processes are achieved, the quality of visual generation still falls behind the diffusion-based methods.
 The main factor is limited tokenizer performance.
 Tokenizers are generally posited as the upper bound of the visual generation, and inferior off-the-shelf tokenizers (e.g., VQ-VAE~\citep{vqvae}) will lead to poor generation quality.
 Although some improvements are done~\citep{vit-vqgan,rqvae,llamagen}, current tokenizers are limited by the codebook size and utilization, and the reconstruction performance is still far worse than VAE\citep{vae, stablediffusion} used in diffusion models.
 To unlock the potential of tokenizers, MAGVIT-v2~\citep{magvit2} proposes Lookup-Free Quantizer to enable a highly code-activated and super-large codebook, and achieves better generation quality than diffusion models. \textbf{However, such a powerful visual tokenizer is completely closed-source and we have no access to this so far, limiting the development of the academic community.}